TinyCircuits/TinyCircuits-Wireling-TOF-AST1024/README.md

-# TinyCircuits Whisker TOF
+# TinyCircuits Wireling TOF
 # AST1024 Rev2

 The design files are located under design_files/ for the TinyCircuits AST1024 Rev 2 PCB.
-This is a whisker board which features the ST VL53L0X IR Time-of-Flight sensor capable of measuring absolute range up to 2m and is most responsive to reflective materials.
+This is a Wireling board which features the ST VL53L0X IR Time-of-Flight sensor capable of measuring absolute range up to 2m and is most responsive to reflective materials.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.